felix-lyx/prose/README.md

 # PROSE: Predicting Operators and Symbolic Expressions using Multimodal Transformers

 This repository contains code for the paper [PROSE: Predicting Operators and Symbolic Expressions using Multimodal Transformers](https://arxiv.org/abs/2309.16816).
+See also the [UCLA CAM Reports](https://ww3.math.ucla.edu/wp-content/uploads/2023/10/PROSE_cam.pdf).

 The code is based on the repositories [Deep Symbolic Regression](https://github.com/facebookresearch/symbolicregression) and [Deep Learning for Symbolic Mathematics](https://github.com/facebookresearch/SymbolicMathematics).